hylasoft-usa/cs-boilerplate/README.md

     $ grunt release

 This tasks updates your AssemblyInfo files with the version number specified in the `package.json`, and then runs `grunt test`.
 This task must be ran before committing a new release.
+After that, you can create a new tag with the release version name and push the tag on github:

+    $ git tag v[VERSION_NUMBER] && git push --tags

 ## Pimp your VS